Image originally posted on the Ramana Maharshi FB Page by Cathy Ginter

 If you have known everything but not your own Heart, you will not be fully satisfied.
 Something will be missing.
 Underlying our personality, thoughts, mental makeup, physical makeup, there is that power that allows us to be conscious of our being.
 Conscious of our existence.
 Conscious of the world of perceptions.

-This power has many names in many religions.
+This power has many names in various religions.
 Ancients called this power simply the Heart.
 It is one’s own Heart, that is at the core of existence.
 It is one’s own Self, which shines and radiates through the medium of the mind as pure consciousness.

 Knowing the Heart, one knows all hearts and minds.
 Everything arises from the same One Heart.